28547939/vpncore/README.md

 The VPN container routes the underlying DNS request to the `vpndns` container;
 the source address is translated to 10.10.1.2, the VPN container's own address on the bridge, with NAT.
-3. `vpndns` instance listening on UDP port 53 receives the DNS request, applies processing (such as blocklist lookup), and looks up the forwarder (i.e. DNS server to service the request with) based on the source address (10.10.1.2).
+3. `vpndns` instance listening on UDP port 53 receives the DNS request, applies processing (such as blocklist lookup), and looks up the DNS server to service the request with based on the source address (10.10.1.2).
-In the standard configuration, the source -> forwarder map is an identity for VPN containers.
+In the standard configuration, the source -> server map is an identity for VPN containers.
 4. Therefore, the `vpndns` container sends the DNS request back into the VPN container (to resolve the request using that VPN container's remote endpoint's DNS server)
-5. NAT on the VPN container is configured with port forwarding, to redirect incoming UDP on port 53 to the external VPN's remote endpoint on the TUN interface (which is configured at tunnel setup time), or whatever other DNS server address has been provided by the external VPN service.
+5. NAT on the VPN container is configured with port forwarding, to redirect incoming UDP on port 53 to the external VPN's remote endpoint address on the TUN interface (which is configured dynamically whenever the VPN session is (re-)initiated), or whatever other DNS server address has been provided by the external VPN service.
 Due to this NAT, the `vpndns` instance is not aware of the possibly dynamically configured address of the DNS server used by the VPN container.